NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Per {{?RFC8552}}, IANA is requested to add the following entry to the DNS "Underscored and Globally Scoped DNS Node Names" registry:

 |---------|------------|-------------------|
 | RR Type | _NODE NAME | Reference         |
 |---------|:-----------|-------------------|
 | SVCB    | _deleg     | \[this document\] |
 |---------|------------|-------------------|
+{: title="Entry in the Underscored and Globally Scoped DNS Node Names registry"}

 --- back